benjyongzh/where-atm-sg/README.md

 - Mobile-first web design
 - Google Maps API prominence algorithm
 - Identifying similar addresses can only be done via GMaps' PlaceDetail API or via a 3rd-party API like Placekey, unless I reinvent the wheel for this
+- Different open-source libraries for using google maps in react
+- Google Advanced Markers for maps

 ## To-do list

 - clicking atmmarker to scroll atmlist
-- shadow of search radius
+- shadow of search radius: try react-wrapper
 - map colour styling
 - Use placeDetail for detailed address for map itemWindow and directions(?)
 - Loading animations for buttons and lists